history of shelter island

 Early in the seventeenth century, the beautiful Island known as Manhansack-aha-quash-awamock (“an island sheltered by islands”) was the peaceful home of the Manhanset tribe of Indians.
 Their Sachem, Pogatticut, was the Grand Sachem of most of the tribes on Long Island.

 The first white man to visit the Island, James Farrett, came here in 1638 as an agent for Sir William Alexander, Earl of Stirling, who had received enormous grants of land in America from King James I of England.
-Farrett chose Shelter Island and Robbins Island as his 1,000 acre reward for his services to the Earl.
+Farrett chose Shelter Island and Robins Island as his 1,000 acre reward for his services to the Earl.
 He negotiated with the Indians for possession of the islands.
 Shelter Island then became known as “Mr. Farrett’s Island.”

 1641: Farrett sold his islands to Stephen Goodyear of New Haven and for the next ten years Shelter Island was known as “Mr. Goodyear’s Island.”